Baron-Sun/CAPC-CG/README.md

 # CAPC-CG
 **Chinese Adaptive Policy Communication (Central Government) Corpus**

 Our dataset is intended for academic use only.
 We plan to release the full dataset under a licensing agreement at a later stage.
-(After reviewing process)

 If you would like to access the dataset now, please contact us via email at:    **bolun.sun@kellogg.northwestern.edu**